Roadmap 2026

 Scheduled maintenance window on 24 May 2026 for the Gateway role-split deployment and associated reliability improvements.

-At launch, the Electron desktop app will support connecting to custom backends through in-app account switching, so you can point the regular desktop client at your own instance without waiting for full federation.
+The Electron desktop path starts with custom backends through in-app account switching in the regular client, so you can point it at your own instance without waiting for full federation.

-The Operator Pass comes once the docs and setup guides are solid.
-It is a $199 or €199 one-time purchase for self-hosters who want to support the open source work and join the Operators community: a smaller place to get help from other self-hosters and the Fluxer team, share ideas, and make feedback heard before it gets buried on GitHub.
+The Operator Pass is planned for when the docs and setup guides are solid.
+It's a $199 or €199 one-time purchase for self-hosters who want to support the open source work and join the Operators community: a smaller place to get help from other self-hosters and the Fluxer team, share ideas, and make feedback heard before it gets buried on GitHub.

 #3: Localisation in the open